Nick And Vanessa Break Up? Not Yet, But They Don’t Seem Happy Together

 — Reality TVMag (@RealityTVMagUs) March 4, 2017

-Even last year’s Bachelor Ben Higgins seems to have picked up on the observation that all does not seem right in Nick and Vanessa Land, according to a Mach 16 Entertainment Tonight report.
+Even last year’s Bachelor star, Ben Higgins, seems to have picked up on the observation that all does not seem right in Nick and Vanessa Land, according to a March 16 Entertainment Tonight report.

 “It sounds like their relationship is off to maybe a difficult start… He needs to start investing in their relationship more than anything else.
 That would be my advice.
 It is a tough season of life.”